-- All required standardized testing official score reports, which includes SAT Subject Tests for most majors and the TOEFL or IELTS if English is not your native language
+- All required standardized testing official score reports, which includes the TOEFL or IELTS if English is not your native language

 - Secondary School Counselor Evaluation

 - Teacher Recommendation

-- All Fine Art applicants to the Schools of Architecture, Art, Design, Drama and Music are required to arrange an audition or portfolio review.
+- All fine arts applicants to the Schools of Architecture, Art, Design, Drama and Music are required to arrange a pre-screen, audition or portfolio review.